matrix-org/matrix.org/jekyll/_posts/projects/2016-12-03-matrix-appservice-imessage.md

 This is a Matrix bridge for Apple iMessage.
 It connects your homeserver to Messages.app

-Requires a Mac with a functional
-Messages.app, already authenticated.
-Full setup instructions are provided at [matrix-puppet-imessage].
+Requires a Mac with a functional Messages.app, already authenticated.

 Find the source on [GitHub](https://github.com/kfatehi/matrix-appservice-imessage).